sahilverma2209/react-wheelpicker/Readme.md

-# react-datetime-selector
+# react-wheelpicker
-A simple Calendar and Time picker component which lets user pick Date/Time through a visual interface.
+A simple React component which brings iOS-like wheelpicker to the web!

 Find the [Demo here](https://sahilverma2209.github.io/react-wheelpicker/)